W-XOR/notes/vscode-git/README.md

-## Following are the steps to set up vs code and git
+## Following are the steps to set up vs code and git on Ubuntu

 ### Install VS Code
 VS Code could be installed via either of the following ways: